jcawley5/helloworld-lambda/README.md

 ## <a name="circleci"></a> Deploying with CircleCI

 The CircleCI config file can be found in [.circleci/config.yml](./.circleci/config.yml).
-It is designed to be easily reused (as is gulfile) for deloying different functions.
+It is designed to be easily reused (as is gulpfile.js) for deloying different functions.
 The CircleCI config.yml file is mostly delegating to the gulp build file [gulpfile.js](./gulpfile.js) so it should be easy enough to use this file as an example of how to deploy a Function using another CI/CD tool.

 A simple workflow is configured based on 2 branches:
 * master (production)